matty-jones/MorphCT/README.md

 Note: This code is no longer being developed on the master branch, as I am focusing on finishing the generalized MorphCT2.0, which is currently located on the /generalized branch of the repo.
 When it is complete, it will form the new `latest version' of MorphCT and the current master branch will be deprecated as MorphCT1.0.
 This will make it easier to add additional functionality in the future.

+This code is released under GPL 3.0.
+See LICENSE.txt for more details.
+Code maintained by Matthew Jones (mattyjones@boisestate.edu).